Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 Summary

-Often troops are sent somewhere where they need a specialist that speaks and reads the language, understands local culture, and can assist with important negotiations and at military checkpoints.
+Often troops are sent somewhere where they need a specialist that speaks and reads the language, understands the local culture, and can assist with important negotiations and at military checkpoints.

 Resources: